m0rt1c/search-cloudwatch/README.md

-# Search logs
+# Search CloudWatch
 A bash script to search cloudwatch logs of multiple accounts from the command line.

 ## What is it searching?
 The tool will search and report findings according to a rule file that you chose.
 A default file is in `rules.txt` found in this repo.

 ## Project Status
 Work in progress.
-The main features are implemented but lacks testing.
+The main features are implemented but lack testing.

 ## Install
-The scripts should only require [aws-cli](https://github.com/aws/aws-cli/) as a dependecy.
+The scripts should only require [aws-cli](https://github.com/aws/aws-cli/) as a dependency.

 ## Configure

 1. Create a config file

     ```bash
-    ./search-logs.sh -i
+    ./search-cw.sh -i
     ```

     or

     ```bash
-    ./search-logs.sh -r eu-west-1 -i
+    ./search-cw.sh -r eu-west-1 -i
     ```

 2. Edit that file according to your configuration.